Yae-sine/Smart-Parking-Management-System/README.md

 ```bash
    pip install -r requirements.txt
 ```
+3. You need to install Tailwind CSS for the styling of the website.

 ### Raspberry Pi Integration (Optional)  <a name="Raspberry-Pi-Integration"></a>
 The Raspberry Pi component of this project is optional.
 You can run the AI detection system and web interface without it.